 About Bird Bath Fountains

 A bird bath fountain is more than a simple basin filled with water.
-A bird fountain will include a pump to circulate the water into a flowing or splashing arrangement, as well as unique structures and designs to make the most of drips, splashes, and streams.
+A bird fountain will include a pump to circulate the water into a flowing, falling, or splashing arrangement, as well as unique structures and designs to make the most of drips, splashes, and streams.
 The pump may be solar, electric, or battery operated, and the flow capacity can vary from a simple spray or dribble to a larger, more vigorous waterfall.
 The overall capacities, depths, sizes, shapes, and materials for bird bath fountains vary greatly, but the most common and popular designs include:

 - Tiered basins with smaller basins flowing or dribbling into a deeper bottom reservoir from several symmetrically spaced spouts

-- A small spray or bubbler in the center of a single basin creating an upward fountain that splashes back into the pool
+- A small spray or bubbler in the center of a single basin creating an upward fountain that splashes back into the pool or causes continuous rippling

 - One or more spigots on the sides of the basin that spray toward the center, often onto a central figure or focal point